-After mankind’s near-extermination, a kingdom of animals harnessing biotechnology wages a multi-planetary war against a new form of artificial intelligence.
+After mankind’s near-extermination, ending of The Age of the Monotony, a kingdom of animals harnessing biotechnology wages a multi-planetary war against a new form of artificial intelligence.

-Dietmar Dath joins the tradition of Voltaire and Jules Verne, of Thomas Morus and Mary Shelley.
-His novel tells of the downfall and rebirth of civilization.
-It is a fantastic love song, an epic meditation on the theory of evolution.
+Dietmar Dath joins the tradition of Voltaire and Jules Verne, of Thomas Morus and Mary Shelley. […] A fantastic love song, an epic meditation on the theory of evolution.

 The Abolition of Species is the magnum opus by Dietmar Dath.
 A book somewhere between Douglas Adams, George Orwell, and Philip K. Dick.